PhilipJonasFranz/Shelly-PDU/README.md

 > [!WARNING]
 > This project is still very young and thus not as mature as other solutions.
 I do not recommend to use it in a mission-critical scenario.

-**Features**:

-- Overview over all configured switches in a single interface
-- Power-usage history via InfluxDB 2
-- Remote toggle switches from the Web-UI
-- Define devices as groups of switches
-- Supports switches with password authentication
-- Supports desktop and mobile layouts
-- Define actions to be run on devices (e.g. Shutdown)
-- Locate mode utilizing LED as indicator

 ## Components